Clifford Volume and Free Fermion Volume: Complementary Scalable Benchmarks for Quantum Computers: Practical realizations of the benchmark protocols

 Since the measurement is performed in the $Z$ basis after the basis change, an $X$ error on a qubit that is measured as $Z$ will flip its sign, contributing with a multiplicative factor of $(1-2p_{m})$.
 Thus, for an operator acting non-trivially on $i$ qubits, the measured expectation value in the presence of errors becomes

 which shows that the simulated bit-flip errors cause an effective damping of the expectation values by a factor of $(1-2p_{m})$ for each qubit on which the measurement operator acts non-trivially.

 In order to evaluate the performance of the FFV benchmark, we simulated its instances for realistic error parameters.
 For each parameter pair, we computed the expectation values of selected Majorana mode operators mapped to Pauli operators, using ensembles of random free-fermion circuits.
 As shown in Fig. \ref{fig : Fermion}, the expectation values for the "parallel" linear combinations ($i = j$) decay with increasing qubit count, gradually approaching the predefined threshold.
 Meanwhile, the "orthogonal" combinations ($i \ne j$) remain centered near zero, but exhibit growing standard deviations and increasingly large outliers.
-The second benchmark criteria of Eq.~\ref{FFV_criteria} for extreme deviations have been set out to capture these effects and make the FFV benchmark sensitive to noise in both cases.
+The second benchmark criteria of Eq.~(\ref{FFV_criteria}) for extreme deviations have been set out to capture these effects and make the FFV benchmark sensitive to noise in both cases.

 The heatmap of Fig.~\ref{fig : Fermion-Volume} shows the maximum qubit count for which the benchmark criteria are satisfied under each noise configuration, thereby corresponding to a hypothetical FFV benchmark score that would be achievable with the simulated virtual device.

 The results demonstrate that the FFV benchmark behaves consistently and is comparably sensitive to both readout ($p_m$) and two-qubit gate errors ($p_{2Q}$).
 In general, lower error rates allow the benchmark to scale to larger qubit counts.
 The dependence is approximately symmetric with respect to the two error sources, indicating that the benchmark is similarly constrained by both.
-For the lowest error rates tested ($p_{2Q} = 10^{-5}$, $p_m = 5 \cdot 10^{-3}$), the benchmark supports system sizes exceeding $100$ qubits, while in high-noise settings ($p_{2Q} = 10^{-2}$, $p_m \geq 1.25 \cdot 10^{-2}$), the score falls below 10.
-This smooth and interpretable scaling behavior confirms that the free-fermion volume benchmark can reliably capture the interplay between computational capability and hardware noise, confirming its utility for characterizing quantum hardware in the NISQ and late-NISQ regime.
+For the lowest error rates tested ($p_{2Q} \leq 10^{-4}$, $p_m \leq 10^{-3}$), the benchmark supports system sizes exceeding $100$ qubits, while in high-noise settings ($p_{2Q}, p_m \geq 10^{-2}$), the score is close to $10$.
+This smooth and interpretable scaling behavior confirms that the FFV benchmark can reliably capture the interplay between computational capability and hardware noise, confirming its utility for characterizing quantum hardware in the NISQ and late-NISQ regime.